swt30/waterworlds-paper/waterworlds.md

 We implemented the functional relationships between temperature, density, and pressure, numerically inverting these where appropriate to give a relation of the form $ρ = ρ(P, T)$.
 We then tested these against the tabular values in that paper to verify that we had replicated them correctly.

-#### Ice VII {-}
+#### Ice VII: {-}
-We expected ice VII to form a significant fraction of the planet in the cases where the water layer is large, and so we explicitly chose a temperature-dependent formulation.
+We expected ice VII to form a significant fraction of the planet in the cases where the water layer is large, and so we explicitly chose a temperature dependent formulation.
 This is in contrast to other studies which have assumed that the ice VII layer is isothermal: for example, @Rogers2010a assumed no expansion in all solid layers, choosing to include temperature effects only in gaseous and liquid phases.

-The best temperature-dependent formulation we found for ice VII was the Mie-Grüneisen-Debye (MGD) thermal correction approach described in @Sotin2007.
+The best temperature dependent formulation we found for ice VII was the Mie-Grüneisen-Debye (MGD) thermal correction approach described in @Sotin2007.
 We used a Vinet equation of state with this thermal correction, taking the parameters from @Fei1993, within the ice VII region delimited by the phase boundaries of @Dunaeva2010.
 However, we preferred the more recent tabulated measurements of @Sugimura2010 wherever these were applicable; these are visible within the ice VII region in figure @fig:eos-phase-space.

-#### Supercritical fluid and plasma {-}
+#### Supercritical fluid and plasma: {-}
 @French2009 presented quantum molecular dynamics simulations of high-temperature and high-pressure plasma, ice, and superionic fluid phases of water.
 We used tabulated values from that paper in the region beyond 1000 K and $1.86×10^9$ Pa.
 We did not use the low-density tables presented separately in that work, as these are significantly different from the IAPWS results in the same temperature and pressure range.
 @Lopez2012 noted that this region has recently been probed by laboratory experiments thanks to @Knudson2012, who strongly advocate "that [the French equation of state] be the standard in modeling water in Neptune, Uranus, and 'hot Neptune' exoplanets."---that is, temperatures and pressures also relevant to the interiors of super-Earths.

-#### Low-temperature ices {-}
+#### Low-temperature ices: {-}
 For completeness, our equation of state includes low pressure ice Ih from @Feistel2006 as well as higher pressure ices such as ice III, V, and VI.
-We took the phase boundaries from @Dunaeva2010 and used the temperature-dependent formulations for these ices that are detailed in @Choukroun2007.
+We took the phase boundaries from @Dunaeva2010 and used the temperature dependent formulations for these ices that are detailed in @Choukroun2007.

-#### Ice X and beyond {-}
+#### Ice X and beyond: {-}
 We adopted the piecewise equation of state described in @Seager2007 to describe the transition from ice VII to ice X and beyond.
 This does not include any temperature dependence: any interesting phase behaviour of ice at these high pressures is increasingly theoretical and unconfirmed by experiment.
 Temperature effects approach zero at these high pressures anyway (figure @fig:eos-contours), so we used the Thomas-Fermi-Dirac equation of state for all regions beyond 7686 GPa which were not covered by one of the other regions listed above.

-#### Other regions {-}
+#### Other regions: {-}
 Finally, we filled in values for all other regions according to the IAPWS formulation.
 In practice, the only regions not covered above were low-pressure and high-temperature vapour regions, which we do not expect to be relevant for our super-Earth interior models.